A00Blessing/Udacity-Data-Analyst-Nanodegreee/Investigate a data set/README.md

 We recommend creating a single folder that will eventually contain:
 1. The report communicating your findings
 2. Any Python code you wrote as part of your analysis
-3. The data set you used (which you will not need to submit)
+3. The data set you used.

 + **Step Three - Analyze Your Data**
 Brainstorm some questions you could answer using the data set you chose, then start answering those questions.

 + **Step Four - Share Your Findings**
-Once you have finished analyzing the data, create a report that shares the findings you found most interesting.
+Create a report that shares the findings you found most interesting.
 If you use a Jupyter notebook, share your findings alongside the code you used to perform the analysis.